Business Management

 Learning Outcomes:

-Upon completing this course, students possess the required skills to recognize the relevance of processes for corporate performance.
+Upon completing this course, alumni possess the required skills to recognize the relevance of processes for corporate performance.
 Against the backdrop of expected changes, they possess the methodical competency and know how to apply suitable reference models, standards, and norms, to plan, manage and optimize change processes.
-Students have developed their holistic thinking skills and acquired the relevant decision-making and problem-solving competencies to be able to successfully execute corporate change tasks applying process management.
+Alumni have developed their holistic thinking skills and acquired the relevant decision-making and problem-solving competencies to be able to successfully execute corporate change tasks applying process management.

 Superior module: